 NeighborhoodScout's analysis shows that the Campus / University of New Mexico neighborhood has a greater concentration of residents currently enrolled in college than 99.5% of the neighborhoods in the U.S. With 67.7% of the population here attending college, this is very much a college-focused neighborhood.

-In addition, the Campus / University of New Mexico neighborhood stands out for having an average per capita income lower than 97.8% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Campus / University of New Mexico neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.8% of the neighborhoods in America.

 Also, the Campus / University of New Mexico neighborhood stands out within New Mexico for its college student friendly environment.
 NeighborhoodScout's analysis reveals that this neighborhood is home to a number of college students, is relatively walkable, and above average in safety.
 In combination, this makes it stand out for a good place for college students to consider.
 Because a number of college students live here, this neighborhood may be close to a college campus and offer certain amenities nearby geared towards the student body.
 While it's not an environment for everyone, ambitious scholars can enjoy seasonal excitement between semesters and school breaks, and parents can rest easy knowing that the area has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 9.6% of college-friendly places to live in NM.